methylene/sym/README.md

 // => 3
 ````

+Note that this will always the _least_ index of x if there is a choice, due to the way
+the sort permutation is built using binarySearch.
+So this returns 3, not 4.

 In the current snapshot version
-there is also a convenience class `Searchable` to achieve the same thing with less code.
+a List can be obtained to achieve the same thing with less code.

 ````java
 String string = "An array with an .indexOf method.";